Saturday, August 9, 2014

 Click here for great read by our own Ralph Gaudio explaining why you SHOULD do a DE!

-We are returning to 3 favorites: Watkins Glen, PittRace, and Mid-Ohio and NORPCA invites us to participate in their Nelson Ledges event.
+We are returning to 3 favorites: Watkins Glen, PittRace, and Mid-Ohio.

 These DEs along with 4 Auto-Cross (solo) events and a Car Control Clinic will keep us very busy!